 Then everything is welded up on site.
 Each rail is welded to every post, so each post has five welds and each weld is about an inch long, not just tacked together.
 Where the rails join they are welded all the way around the joint.
 All the rail joins are done on posts, so are not visible.

-The end result is a seamless fence with no visible joins or bolts that will hold its line and stay upright for decades.
-This thorough welding process is the other factor in producing a really strong metal fence and is in a different league to clip together fencing available on the market today.
+The end result is a seamless fence with no visible joins or bolts.
+It will hold its line and stay upright for decades.
+This thorough welding process is the other factor in producing a really strong metal fence.
+It is in a different league to clip together fencing available on the market today.

 Fences are spray painted once they are up.
 They receive a high zinc based primer and then an industrial grade top coat.
-Although it is a two coat application, fences are sprayed from both sides and in way that most of it actually receives 4 coats of paint.
+Although a two coat application, fences are sprayed from both sides, in way that most of it receives 4 coatings.
 We can finish our Park Fencing in any colour.[/su_column] [/su_row]

 Tree protection makes a terrific feature in this meadow.

-Large estate fencing style tree guards standing 1.5m tall fabricated on site to any specified diameter.
-These tree guards stand taller than our estate fencing – with an extra top rail and the bottom five bars matching the fence spacing’s – offering permanent effective protection against horse or other heavy stock.
+Large tree guards standing 1.5m tall are fabricated on-site to any specified diameter.
+These guards stand taller than our estate fencing, with an extra top rail and five bottom bars to match the fence spacings.
+They offer permanent, effective protection against horse or other heavy stock.
+More tree guards

 Decorative Ends and Finishers as well as End Posts for fence lines available.

-Designer Metal park fencing and gates at the main entrance of Trinity Park in Ipswich (Suffolk Show Ground).
-Easy to view for any one local who is interested in our product.
+Designer Metal park fencing and gates at the main entrance of Trinity Park in Ipswich (the Suffolk Show Ground).
+Easy to view for anyone local who is interested in our product.